 - Monitored debtor payments and terms of trading

-Our analysis revealed that one service line of the business was actually losing money and was therefore having a significant effect on cash flow.
+Our analysis revealed one service line of the business was actually losing money and was therefore having a significant effect on cash flow.
 This service line was labour intensive and resulted in other increased overheads.
 We discussed the following options with our client:

 - Improving efficiencies with the service